-The data collection instrument used in this study is the survey questionnaire.
-The focus of this research study is on the customer (the person who is involved in any buying and vending of goods and services over the internet).
-Therefore, the set of questionnaires was administered to users of e-commerce in Abidjan-Cote d'Ivoire.
+Our focus in this study was on the customer (the person who is involved in any buying and vending of goods and services over the internet).
+Therefore, the set of questionnaires was administered to users of e-commerce in Kumasi-Ghana.
 The survey questions were developed based on an adaptation process of e-commerce envisaged in our proposed framework.
 Data was collected from May, 2018 through September, 2018.
-A number of 523 questionnaires were administered randomly among users of e-commerce in Abidjan-Cote d'Ivoire.
-The users cut across all works of life and private organizations.
-The organizations within a particular sector were randomly selected but with fair coverage and representation with only one commonality, i.e. they're all having some form of secular education at a level.
-Out of the 523 questionnaires distributed, 500 of the questionnaires were returned which represents 95.6% of the total number administered.
-The measurement instrument used is the 5 Likert scale for individual behavior.
+A number of (500) questionnaires were administered randomly among users of e-commerce in Kumasi-Ghana.
+The results for this study were presented using tables and charts.
+The findings were further discussed with previously done studies (Sakars,2000).
+Hence the study used (Amos software) to conduct exploratory and confirmatory factor data analysis (EFA, CFA) to ensure composite validity of constructs and the results of the analysis were adequately presented in this study.